-You should notify your supervisor and Human Resources office as soon as possible after you decide to end your employment and contact the HR Service Center to request your benefit commencement package.
+You should notify your supervisor and HR business partner as soon as possible after you decide to end your employment.
+At about that same time, if you want to receive (or begin receiving) your Plan benefit, you may contact the HR Service Center to request your benefit commencement package.
+However, this should be done no earlier than 90 days before you want to start your benefits.
 The HR Service Center will give you information about processing your distribution.

-No benefit will be paid unless you file the proper forms.
+No benefit will be paid unless and until you properly complete and file the appropriate forms.